Shagshag/prestashop-documentation/AbstractLoggerCore.md

 * Class name: AbstractLoggerCore
-* Namespace:
 * This is an **abstract** class

-* This class is defined in [classes/log/AbstractLogger.php line 27](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/log/AbstractLogger.php#27)
+* This class is defined in [classes/log/AbstractLogger.php line 27](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/log/AbstractLogger.php#L27)